Once afraid of God—Now obsessed with His goodness.

 That search led me to Rethinking Hell (a YouTube channel focused on challenging the doctrine of hell), where I discovered that the traditional doctrine of eternal torment was built on mistranslations, fear tactics, and centuries of distortion.

-Around that time, I was sharing “salvation by faith” content on X (formerly Twitter), and when I began voicing my questions publicly, my online friend Brady Mayo reached out and dropped a truth bomb:
+Around that time, I was sharing “salvation through faith alone” and “once salved, always saved” content on X (formerly Twitter), and when I began voicing my questions publicly, I first lost a bunch of friends—but then my online friend Brady Mayo reached out and dropped a truth bomb:

-👉 If hell isn’t what we thought, what else have we misunderstood?
+👉 If hell isn’t what I thought, what else have I misunderstood?

 And grace?
 Oh, it’s far bigger than we ever imagined.